AndrewBudziszek/RESUME.md/README.md

 - Check Automation (Node.js)
 - Use Tax Workflow ETL (Apache NiFi)

-### Direct Supply - Senior Software Engineer
+### Direct Supply - Senior Software Engineer - Order Guide Manger
 _October 2019 - February 2020_

 Senior Software Engineer focusing on Front End Web devlopment using React.js, Redux, and C# to support, maintain, and create new features for an order guide management application.
 This product is used to connect major US suppliers to Senior Living communities.

-### Northwestern Mutual - Full-Stack Software Engineer II
+### Northwestern Mutual - Full-Stack Software Engineer II - Real Estate
 _January 2017 - October 2019_

 Plays a crucial role in a highly successful scrum team.
-Responsible for understanding Real Estate business processes and creating cutting-edge technology solutions to improve business processes.
+Responsible for understanding Real Estate business processes and creating cutting-edge technology solutions to improve business processes and manage investments.
 Takes part in digital innovation opportunities that often lead to tangible improvements in business processes.

 - A member of the Diversity and Inclusion council to help lead efforts in creating an engaging, equitable, and diverse workplace.
 - Led efforts in understanding employee engagement and acted on making improvements. (measured by eNPS)